< All Topics

 Run Multiple MultiWalk Instances

-Due to limitations within TradeStation’s design, there are no speed gains setting this value greater than 10.
+Due to limitations within TradeStation’s design, there are no speed gains setting the number of threads greater than 8.
 See this article for more information.

 Running multiple projects will compound the amount of memory (RAM) used, so care must be taken not to exceed TradeStation’s 32-bit memory limit.
 If this occurs, you will receive a warning from MultiWalk.
 Simply decrease the number of threads and resume your project(s).

-Do NOT use cloud based storage drives for TradeStation OR MultiWalk
+Do not use cloud based storage devices

 Quite a while ago I had the great idea to put my TradeStation work folders into Sync, my cloud-based drive service, so that I could easily go back and forth between my desktop and laptop when working on strategies or MultiWalk.
 I found out the hard way that this is a bad idea.
 I quickly corrupted the entire TS EasyLanguage database when I tried to mirror my TradeStation user documents folder using my sync.com account.
 I had to perform a complete restore from a recent backup.
 The same thing happened with DropBox, OneDrive or any other cloud sharing service.
+See this article for more information.

 Backup your files!